-In May 2019, a new edition of FSSC 22000 will be published.
+On June 3, FSSC 22000 published Version 5 of its certification scheme.
 One big reason for the revision is the publication of the standard ISO 22000: 2018 last summer, which is used as a basis for the GFSI benchmarked certification scheme.
 The new version includes mainly structural changes that we will present in this article.

 First, we want to give you a quick overview of the FSSC 22000 framework.
 The standard consists of three components: ISO 22000, PRPs and the additional FSSC 22000 requirements.
-The international standard ISO 22000 forms the basis for FSSC 22000 and outlines the requirements for management, for internal and external communication and points out the continuous improvement approach.
+The international standard ISO 22000 forms the basis for FSSC 22000 and outlines the requirements for the development, implementation and maintenance of the Food Safety Management System (FSMS) as laid down in the standard ISO 22000:2018.
 This is the reason why the revision of ISO 22000 has such a big impact on FSSC 22000.
-The sector specific PRPs (Pre-Requisite-Program) makes sure that FSSC 22000 is applicable for (nearly) all companies in the supply chain.
-The additional FSSC 22000 requirements ensure consistency and integrity and regularize the administration and management of FSSC 22000.
+The scheme specifies mandatory application of technical specifications detailing the prerequisite programs (PRPs).
+These PRP requirements are specified in the ISO/TS 22002-x series, NEN/NTA 8059 and/or the BSI/PAS 221 standards.
+FSSC 22000 additional requirements are related to the topics management of services, product labelling, food defense and food fraud mitigation.

-FSSC 22000 is applicable for the following branches: food manufacturing, food packaging manufacturing, animal feed production, farming and newly also transport and storage, catering and retail and wholesale.
+FSSC 22000 is applicable for the following branches: food manufacturing, food packaging manufacturing, animal feed production, farming as well as transport and storage, catering and retail and wholesale.
 GFSI benchmark is valid for food manufacturing (C), animal feed production (D), transport and storage (G), food packaging manufacturing (I) and bio chemicals (K).

 Changes in version 5